OSI-Concerns/election-results-2025/petition.md

 ballot data) and honestly and directly, rather than obliquely, describe the differences between the election results and the actual Board appointments.

-This is an open petition that was original prepared by the original signers below.
+This is an open petition prepared by the original signers below.
+The signed document is available on Codeberg here (add the link), and supporters are encouraged to submit their signature through a merge request.

-We then posted this on Codeberg, and new signers can submit their signature with a merge request.
-We encourage anyone who agrees with the petition to do so.
 If you have a relationship with OSI (e.g., a Member, Former Director, etc.), pease indicate your relationship to OSI in your signature.

 We ask that OSI Affiliates have their Affiliate Representative sign on behalf of the organization; they and other Affiliate employees/volunteers can of